theogravity/loglayer/README.md

      * library.
      *
      * - The shape of `data` varies depending on your `fieldName` configuration
      * for metadata / context / error.
+The metadata / context / error data is a *shallow* clone.
      * - If data was not found for assembly, `undefined` is used as the `data` input.
      * - You can also create your own object and return it to be sent to the logging library.
      *